 Herbs add freshness, brightness, and lots of intense flavor to your green juices!

-Parsley will brighten the flavor of your green juice.
+Flat leaf parsley will brighten the flavor of your homemade juice.
 Parsley not only adds fresh flavor but Vitamins A, K, and C to your juices as well.
 Fresh parsley may even help with blood sugar and antioxidants.

 Adding cilantro to your green juice will add a fresh, citrusy flavor.
 Cilantro contains folate, potassium, and manganese, as well as Vitamins A, C, and K. Cilantro can help manage your blood sugar and even support brain health.